 Christians cite financial and administrative corruption as one of the main reasons for wanting to emigrate.
 Christian representatives in the 2018 and 2021 parliamentary elections were put under pressure by Shia and Kurdish parties to serve their interests.
-Corruption is deeply rooted in Iraqi society and rampant in both IKR and Baghdad governments and there is a long road ahead.
+Corruption is deeply rooted in Iraqi society and rampant in both IKR and Baghdad governments and there is a long road ahead for this ever to change.
 If economic and political instability continues, organized corruption and crime is likely to thrive.
-Given the COVID-19 crisis, no early improvement in the economic situation is to be expected, meaning that Christians and other minorities are likely to suffer even more from this engine in the near future.
+Given the affects of the COVID-19 crisis, no early improvement in the economic situation is to be expected, meaning that Christians and other minorities are likely to suffer even more from this engine in the near future.